 · It only applied to land, not to any other sort of property.
 It didn’t apply to boats or money or animals (which were a huge measure of income).

 Why didn’t it apply to any type of property besides land?
-Because land—as opposed to other forms of property—is a “zero sum game.”
-If you own X amount of land, then by definition that means that someone else has less land that they can own.
+Because land—as opposed to other forms of property—is “zero sum.”
+If you own X amount of land, then by definition everyone else has less land that they can own.
 Each Israelite was ideally supposed to have a heritage/inheritance in the Promised Land that they could pass down to their progeny.
 And there was only so much of that to go around.

 Just about any other sort of property: animals, fruit trees, clothing, money, is not a zero-sum game.
 If I have three fruit trees, those fruit trees do not keep you from planting your own on your own property.
 If I have an income of X, that doesn’t keep you poor.
 It doesn’t keep you from advancing yourself.